Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 ...
 ```

-That is the RealmD configuration settings and now for our mangosd configuration:
+That is the RealmD configuration settings and now for our mangosd configuration `mangosd.conf`:
 ```
 DataDir = "../data"
 LogsDir = "../logs"